The Short

 After college I moved to Austin for a hot second and more things happened.
 I moved to Charleston in 2011 and met my incredibly talented wife within three months of the move.
 We got a pup, discovered an immense love for Italy and France, I started oystering for Seaborn Oyster Co., had a little girl, had a little boy and more stuff in between all of that stuff too.
 So much stuff happens!

 In 2022 I had the pleasure of co-founding The Marsh Appreciation and Restoration Society for Happiness Project with two other pals.
 Together we have been stoking native-re-wilding-fires around Charleston, SC, getting neighbors to dig up their lawn in favor of native plants.
 Why?
 To celebrate biodiversity, inspire homeowners to become stewards of their little lots, and to offset a teeny-tiny amount of carbon.
-Also… why not do what we can amidst the pollinator crisis?

 If you are interested in working with me, please fill out the form on the right!